SageHack/hacklair/content/analysing-android-app-aptoide-part-2-wireshark.md

 And let's look at all the data sent to the server via HTTP.
 It's a bit hard with the command line so let's use the graphical interface.
 I'll use the filter "http.request.method==POST" and look at each requests.

-Most request send data that any normal apps would.
-There's one I don't like much though.
-It's the /api/6/ListAppsUpdates.
-It send a list of all the installed apps, even system process, with a hash signature.
-This is not harmful but it's definitely private information they can resell.
+Most requests send data that any normal apps would.
+The following one stands out, /api/6/ListAppsUpdates.
+It sends a list of all the installed apps, even system processes, with a hash signature.
+This is not harmful but it's private information they can resell.

 ### SSL